CELTA, Teaching Experience

 4. Reflect on your teaching

-After each teaching session, you will complete a form reflecting on your class.
-You will also hear other candidates and tutors discussing your lesson – in front of you!
-Don’t worry, the other candidates are usually very nice and focus only on good things.
-I decided to be very truthful and if I made a mistake, or there were some parts that didn’t work out as I’d expected, I was being honest about it.
-This shows your awareness and lets everyone know that you are able to adapt if necessary.
-Another thing – it’s okay to experiment.
-You can include things that you think will work in class and it’s also okay if the experiment fails!
-Your tutors want to see your creativity and originality.
-If you are able to defend your experiments, you have nothing to worry about.
+After each teaching session, you’ll fill out a form to reflect on your class.
+You’ll also be listening to other candidates and tutors talk about your lesson right in front of you!
+Don’t stress – the other candidates are really nice and focus on the good stuff.
+I chose to be completely honest, so if I made a mistake or something didn’t go as planned, I’d just own up to it.
+This shows you’re aware and can adjust when needed.
+And don’t hesitate to try new things!
+You can use ideas you think will work in class, and it’s totally fine if an experiment doesn’t pan out!
+Your tutors love to see your creativity and originality.
+If you can back up your experiments, you’ll be just fine.

 5. Take criticism

-Once you talk to your teammates and your tutors, try to accept their criticism and really think about it.
-There are times that you may disagree, but try including your tutor’s comments in your lesson plans.
-I did that and I promise you, you will not regret it!
-If you try doing something for the first time and it doesn’t work out, it’s really fine!
-Rome wasn’t built in a day!
-Practice makes perfect and everyone knows that.
-Your tutor just wants to see you being open to the idea of trying new things and getting outside of your comfort zone.
+Once you chat with your teammates and tutors, try to take their feedback on board and really think it through.
+Sometimes you might not agree, but including your tutor’s suggestions in your lesson plans can be super helpful.
+I did that, and I promise you, it’s totally worth it!
+If you try something new and it doesn’t go as planned, that’s totally okay!
+Rome wasn’t built in a day, right?
+Practice makes perfect, and everyone knows that.
+Your tutor just wants you to be open to trying fresh ideas and stepping out of your comfort zone.

 6. Learn from other teachers